DIY Microwavable Heat Packs

 Fillers

 Rice – Long-grain white rice is one of the most common choices for heat/cold packs.
 White rice is usually easy to find in stores in bulk.
 Brown rice is more expensive than white rice, puts out more of an odor, and can leave a powdery residue, so I don’t recommend it.
-I also don’t recommend Instant rice which can burn easily and does not smell pleasant when heated.
+I also don’t recommend Instant rice, which can burn easily and does not smell pleasant when heated.
 All rice breaks down after repeated microwaving or freezing and can take on peculiar odors, so it will need to be replaced more often than some of the other choices.

-Dried Beans or Lentils – Usually easy to find in grocery stores in bulk, relatively inexpensive to replace, does not break down as easily as rice.
+Dried Beans or Lentils – Usually easy to find in grocery stores in bulk, relatively inexpensive to replace, and it does not break down as easily as rice.
 Doesn’t hold heat as long as rice does, so you’ll need to warm it more often.
 It can take on strange odors after repeatedly being microwaved or frozen, so the beans will need to be replaced when that happens.

 No matter which filler you use, they will all smell of whatever you filled them with.
-Corn will smell like corn, rice will smell like rice and beans will smell like beans.
+Corn will smell like corn, rice will smell like rice, and beans will smell like beans.
 You can alter the smell somewhat by adding essential oils if you wish.
 Mix 10-20 drops of essential oil with your filler and let it sit for about 10 minutes until it’s absorbed, before filling your sock.
-You could also add dried herbs, such as rosemary, spearmint, lavender, cinnamon, or cloves to your filler.
+You could also add dried herbs, such as rosemary, spearmint, lavender, cinnamon, or cloves, to your filler.

 Fabric